Configure PowerShell Execution policy in Active Directory

-The add-ons included in the Splunk App for Windows Infrastructure installation package contain PowerShell scripts that must run on the AD (domain controllers and DNS) hosts in your AD environment.
-You must configure your domain controllers to allow local execution of PowerShell scripts so that they can run.
+The Splunk Add-ons for Microsoft Exchange, Microsoft Active Directory, and Windows DNS contain PowerShell scripts that run on the AD (domain controllers and DNS) and Exchange hosts in your Exchange Server environment.
+You must configure the domain controllers to allow local execution of PowerShell scripts so that they can run.

-Note: All versions of Windows Server 2008 SP2 (except Core) and Windows Server 2008 R2 have PowerShell installed by default.
+All versions of Windows Server after Windows Server 2008 SP2 have PowerShell 2.0 installed by default.
 All versions of Windows Server 2012 have PowerShell 3.0 installed by default.
 You might need to install Windows Management Framework on Windows Server 2003 family computers.

 Note: All versions of Windows Server 2008 (except Core) and later have the required templates for PowerShell installed.

 Create a GPO to change Active Directory PowerShell execution policy